shanefitzpatrickk/Investor-Forecasting-Simulation/README.md

 Investor Forecasting Simulation

-This Investor Forecasting Simulation is a Python-based asset pricing simulation designed to explore investor behavior through different forecasting strategies.
-The project simulates how investors predict asset prices using naive, adaptive, and trend-following methods, demonstrating their impact on market dynamics.
+Investor Forecasting Simulation is a Python-based asset pricing simulation designed to explore how investors predict asset prices using various forecasting methods.
+This project specifically focuses on naive, adaptive, and trend-following techniques, illustrating their impact on market dynamics and investor behavior.

 Overview

-The simulation includes:
+This simulation highlights three distinct investor forecasting strategies:

-Naive Forecasting: Investors predict future prices equal to the most recent observed price.
+Naive Forecasting: Predicts future prices based on the most recent price observed.

-Adaptive Forecasting: Predictions adjust dynamically, incorporating previous forecasts and recent prices with a parameter (alpha).
+Adaptive Forecasting: Forecasts dynamically adjust based on recent prices and previous predictions, controlled by a smoothing parameter (alpha).

-Trend Forecasting: Investors extrapolate recent trends into future prices using a parameter (beta).
+Trend Forecasting: Projects future prices by identifying recent trends, guided by a trend parameter (beta).

-This project is ideal for students or professionals interested in economics, finance, data analysis, and modeling investor behavior.
+This project provides insights into financial economics and asset pricing theory, suitable for economics, finance, and data-focused roles.

 Features

-Multiple forecasting methods (Naive, Adaptive, Trend)

-Adjustable forecasting parameters (alpha and beta)
+Three distinct forecasting methods (Naive, Adaptive, Trend) Adjustable forecasting parameters (alpha and beta) Incorporation of stochastic noise for realism

-Realistic simulation using stochastic noise

-Modular and extensible code design
+Modular and extendable Python codebase